Interview with Julia Maiola

 What kinds of book and movies do you enjoy?

 Books: Fantasy is my number one.
 My favorite subgenre of fantasy is grimdark.
 My number two is historical fiction.
 And I enjoy the odd science fiction once in a while.
-My favorite books and authors are always changing, but right now I’m big into Django Wexler’s Shadow Campaigns, Jim Butcher’s The Aeronaut’s Windlass, and George RR Martin’s A Song of Ice and Fire.
+Time travel is the BEST.
+My favorite books and authors are always changing, but right now I’m into Django Wexler’s Shadow Campaigns, Jim Butcher’s The Aeronaut’s Windlass, and George RR Martin’s A Song of Ice and Fire.

 What kind of music do you listen to?